Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 What is the average home warranty service fee in 2026?

-The average home warranty service fee is right around $100 per visit in 2026, with most plans falling between $75 and $125.
-Budget providers like Select Home Warranty offer fees as low as $60 to $75, while higher-tier flexible plans can reach $150.
+The average home warranty service fee is right around $108 per visit in 2026, according to NerdWallet's industry analysis, with most plans falling between $75 and $125.
+Budget providers like Select Home Warranty offer fees as low as $60 to $75, while higher-tier flexible plans can reach $150 or more.
 Your service fee choice at signup directly impacts your monthly premium, so always factor both costs into your total annual budget.

 Is a home warranty service fee the same as a deductible?